 The methods in the first two examples are certainly a step up from just typing in a short description like “Grandma Sewing.”
-But, I’m confident you will benefit more from entering in the shoot exactly how I demonstrated above in the third example.
+But I'm confident you will benefit more from entering them precisely, as demonstrated in the third example.

 Add Zeros to Single Digit Numbers

-A lot of us aren’t used to writing extra 0’s in dates – for example when writing the date when filling out a check.
-We probably just write “3-2-2010” or maybe even “3-2-10.”
+Many of us aren’t used to writing extra 0s in dates – for example, when writing the date when filling out a check.
+We probably write “3-2-2010” or maybe even “3-2-10.”
 Fair enough.

-But when you are filling in the shoot date for your photos filenames, it’s actually best to get in the habit of filling in these 0’s for the sole purpose of uniformity.
-It will make a much cleaner looking and easier to read column of information.
+But when filling in the shoot date for your photos filenames, it’s best to get into the habit of filling in these 0s for uniformity.
+It will make a much cleaner-looking and easier-to-read column of information.

 Use x’s for Unknown Numbers

-If you haven’t started scanning your collection yet, and you didn’t really catch what I said before, let me be even clearer here.
-More than likely you will have a lot of photos in your collection that don’t have the date the photo was taken identified anywhere on the print, negative or slide.
+If you haven't started scanning your collection yet, and you didn't catch what I said before, let me be clearer here.
+More than likely, you will have a lot of photos in your collection that need to have the date the photo was taken identified anywhere on the print, negative, or slide.
 And worse, you may have no idea how to begin figuring them out.

 Lucky for me, through the years, my Mom has written a lot of information on the back of most of our paper prints.
-Sometimes she wrote out the full date – month, day and year.
-Other times it’s “Fall 1974” or “Christmas 1975.”
+Sometimes she wrote the entire date – month, day, and year.
+Other times it's “Fall 1974” or “Christmas 1975.”
 And then there are ones where she wrote much less, “1975” or “Easter.”

-So in order to solve this problem, what I decided to do was add a lower case “x” where I wasn’t sure of a number.
-Doing this will allow you to sort and organize the master files as best as you can while you are in the “investigative phase” of this particular image.
-What’s important is to get as much of the date into the filename as you can as soon as possible.
+So to solve this problem, I decided to add a lowercase “x” where I wasn’t sure of a number.
+Doing this will allow you to sort and organize the master files as best as possible while in the “investigative phase” of this particular image.
+What's important is to get as much of the date into the filename as soon as possible.